IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :MetricsCacheTimeoutMinutes
 +++++++++++++++++++++++++++

 Sets how long a cached metrics result is used before re-running the query for a request.
-Note this only effects queries on the current month, previous months queries are cached indefinitely.
-The default timeout is 7 days (10080 minutes).
+This timeout is only applied to some of the metrics that query the current state of the system, previous months queries are cached indefinitely.
+See :doc:`/api/metrics` for more info.
+The default timeout value is 7 days (10080 minutes).

 ``curl -X PUT -d 10080 http://localhost:8080/api/admin/settings/:MetricsCacheTimeoutMinutes``